manningstinson/holbertonschool-simple_shell/README.md

 `wait3`
 `wait4`
 `write`

-## How to clone this project
-To `fork` this project on github, use the FORK option.

-Clone this project with the SSH path below:
-`git@github.com:manningstinson/holbertonschool-simple_shell.git`

 ## Code Explanations
 README.md docs have been created for each file, and are available in the folder called